 In addition, Spring ISD offers fine arts programs that are designed to enrich the lives of students through art, dance, music, theater and speech.
 The district has enjoyed a long history of success in the fine arts with groups and individuals being recognized for regional, state and national honors.

-The campuses include three comprehensive high schools classified as 5A, an early college academy, and a high-school career academy where students take courses that are aligned with career interests.
-In addition, the district has six sixth- through eighth-grade middle schools, one middle school of choice that focuses on math, science and fine arts, one pre-kindergarten through second-grade primary school, one third- through fifth-grade intermediate school, and 24 pre-kindergarten through fifth-grade elementary schools, which include the district’s LEED Gold Certified school.
+The campuses include three comprehensive high schools currently classified as 5A, which will be reclassified as 6A in the coming school year.
+An early college academy, a high-school career academy where students take courses that are aligned with career interests, and a virtual school offer choice an flexibility.
+In addition, the district has six sixth- through eighth-grade middle schools, one middle school of choice that focuses on math, science and fine arts, and 25 pre-kindergarten through fifth-grade elementary schools, which include the district’s LEED Gold Certified school.